sstallion/vimwiki-cli/CONTRIBUTING.md

        $ python -m pip install -e '.[release]'

-2. Verify `pycodestyle` and `pytest` are passing locally (see above).

-3. Increment the version number by issuing:
+2. Increment the version number by issuing:

        $ bump2version <major|minor|patch>

-4. Create a new section in [CHANGELOG.md] for the new version, and move items from `Unreleased` to this section.
+3. Create a new section in [CHANGELOG.md] for the new version, and move items from `Unreleased` to this section.
 Links should also be updated to point to the correct tags for comparison.

-5. Verify release notes by issuing:
+4. Verify release notes by issuing:

        $ python scripts/release_notes.py v<version>

-6. Commit outstanding changes by issuing:
+5. Commit outstanding changes by issuing:

        $ git commit -a -m 'Release v<version>'

+6. Push changes to the remote repository and verify the results of the [CI][4]
+   workflow:

+       $ git push origin master

 7. Create a release tag by issuing:

        $ git tag -a -m 'Release v<version>' v<version>

-8. Push changes to the remote `master` branch by issuing:
+8. Push the release tag to the remote repository and verify the results of the [Release][5] workflow:

-       $ git push origin master --tags
+       $ git push origin --tags

-9. Verify the results of the [Release][4] workflow.

 ## License